Design Issues of Distributed System

 Design issues of distributed system –

 - Heterogeneity : Heterogeneity is applied to the network, computer hardware, operating system and implementation of different developers.
 A key component of the heterogeneous distributed system client-server environment is middleware.
-Middleware is a set of service that enables application and end-user to interacts with each other across a heterogeneous distributed system.
+Middleware is a set of services that enables application and end-user to interacts with each other across a heterogeneous distributed system.

-- Openness: The openness of the distributed system is determined primarily by the degree to which new resource sharing services can be made available to the users.
+- Openness: The openness of the distributed system is determined primarily by the degree to which new resource-sharing services can be made available to the users.
 Open systems are characterized by the fact that their key interfaces are published.
 It is based on a uniform communication mechanism and published interface for access to shared resources.
 It can be constructed from heterogeneous hardware and software.

 - Scalability: Scalability of the system should remain efficient even with a significant increase in the number of users and resources connected.